 Luckily, heterochromia is not a danger to cats affected by it.
 Some people think that because white cats with two blue eyes have a higher risk of becoming deaf than other cats, cats with two different colored eyes have a higher risk, too.
 However, there is no evidence that cats with heterochromia have a higher chance of becoming deaf than the average cat.
 No health problems have been attributed to the heterochromia mutation.

-Can Cats with Two Eye Colors See Okay?
+Can Cats With Two Eye Colors See Okay?

-When it comes to eyesight, cats with heterochromia have no disadvantage.
+When it comes to eyesight, cats with heterochromia have no disadvantages.
 They can see just as well as any other cat.
 They do not experience any difference in color variations, depth perception, or clarity than a healthy cat with two of the same-colored eyes might.
 This is not to say that good health is guaranteed.
 Poor nutrition, little exercise, and exposure to toxins all play a role in a cat’s health, no matter their eye color.

 Cats with heterochromia are cool-looking, but they are not different from any other cat regarding their biology and health.
 There is no need to treat them differently, feed them differently, or take them to the vet more often.
 Affected cats can live just as long and happy lives as their same eye-colored counterparts.
 Do you have a cat with two different eye colors?
 If so, what colors are they, and has their condition proven to affect their life at all?
 Let us know your thoughts and experiences in our comments section below.